bperel/geotime/README.md

 ###Requirements

 * *nix
-* MongoDB
 * NodeJS and NPM
-* Apache+PHP 5 with MongoDB, GD and curl extensions
+* Apache+PHP 5 with GD and curl extensions

 ###Installation